List of State Regulations and Amusement Safety Officials

 Arizona

-By private agency or insurance company.
+Inspections by private agency or insurance company.
 Inspection of rides at State Fairs in Tucson and Phoenix.

 Arkansas